 The Society is a non-profit volunteer organization, open to the public, whose Mission is to collect, preserve, and share our local history.

-The Society is governed by a Board, which includes the offices of President, Vice-President, Secretary, Treasurer, and President Emeritus.
+The Society is governed by a Board, which includes the offices of President, Vice-President, Secretary, and Treasurer.

 The key areas of interest and associated purposes of the Society are:

 Collections – to document, catalog, and care for the vast collection of artifacts, papers, photographs, books and other objects that have been collected over the years and which reside at the headquarters of the Society, the Pierce-Willits House.